 In the early days we had reliable cables that manually operated the doors putting us in control.
 Then they changed this to a vacuum system where you pushed a button and the vacuum signal performed the operation for you.

 Now we have electronically controlled temperature door actuators and blend door controllers.
 Electrical signals rotate the motor until the doors pointing in the proper position.
-Some say they went with the troublesome system, so you can voice control it from the back seat of a driver-less car.

 The electronic actuator that controls the direction of airflow is called a blend door actuator.
 The symptoms associated with this are often complaints that the front windshield is slow to defrost or remains foggy.